 Transit: The networks interconnect so that one (usually an ISP, telco, or carrier) can provide reachability to the entire Internet for the other, which is typically an “endpoint” entity (e.g., enterprise, content or application provider, residential broadband provider, etc.).
 In most cases, there is a commercial relationship.
 The endpoint entity pays the ISP to carry traffic to and from the Internet.

-Peering: The networks interconnect to exchange only traffic that originates or terminates within their networks (or perhaps the networks of their direct customers).
-Peering is usually between—not surprisingly—peers, meaning entities that are comparable.
+Peering: The networks interconnect to exchange only traffic that originates or terminates within their networks (including the networks of their customers, in the case of carriers and Tier 1 networks).

 Historically, peering was established between networks that found a mutual benefit from the connection without payments between the parties.